-The next time you have to fill out a form in a PDF or split a PDF’s pages, you don’t need to dig around for a good program or web app to do the job.
+The next time you have to fill out a form in a PDF or split a PDF’s pages, you don’t need to dig around for your Adobe Acrobat PDF Reader or web app to do the job.
 As long as you have Google Chrome installed, that’s all you need.

 Chrome comes with a built-in PDF Viewer tool that can be used to do a lot more than just read PDF files.
 Sure, it’s not as powerful as Windows programs like PDFSam and there are a few cool apps to annotate PDFs online.
 Still, as a quick-fix solution, Chrome is perfect.